Sully's Big Blog! Commentary on College Football, Weekly Games, And Strange Statistics!

 Finally, since Sully’s College Football Page (SCFP) is located in Wisconsin, let’s take a peek at our own QB, Braedyn Locke.

-1. Braedyn passed for 1,936 yards and as before, we times the number by 8.4, which equates to 16,262.4
+1. Braedyn passed for 1,936 yards and as before, we timed the number by 8.4, which equates to 16,262.4

 2. Locke threw 13 TD’s, which we times by 330 to get a total of 4,290.

-3. He completed 164 passes and in our formula, we multiply the 164 by 100 and get our 3rd sub-total of 16,400.
+3. He completed 164 passes and, in our formula, we multiply the 164 by 100 and get our 3rd sub-total of 16,400.

 4. The 3 sub-totals equal a composite score of 36,952.4.